sethnejame/github_cards/README.md

 # GitHub Cards App

 This app fetches GitHub API profile data and publishes it live to the view via React JS.

+The GitHub Cards App can be viewed via the following link:

 App was coded by Seth NeJame via the following tut:

 * Plural Sight
 https://www.pluralsight.com